How to Play Scramgram

 Ready to Play?

 That's all there is to it.
-Completely free, no account needed, no tutorial to sit through — just letters, words, and 30 seconds of fun.
+Completely free, no account needed — just letters, words, and a ticking clock.